mars4myshare/zip/README.md

-This fork add support for Standard Zip Encryption.
+This fork make SetEncryptionMethod public to align with standard zip lib.
+Operate header directly.

-The work is based on https://github.com/alexmullins/zip
+The work is based on https://github.com/yeka/zip

 Available encryption: